JustRayCB/digital-twin-master-thesis/docs/briefs/techStack.md

   learning tasks.
 In the current prototype, this might simply log data or perform basic anomaly detection.
 In later phases it will host predictive models (e.g., a moisture forecast, a health classifier) and manage a **model registry** for versioning ML models.
-It exposes REST endpoints to deliver predictions or analytics results to other components.
+It will expose REST endpoints to deliver predictions or analytics results to other components.
 - The **Web Dashboard** module (dt/webapp/app.py) is a Flask application that serves the user interface.
 It subscribes to the Kafka processed-data topic (via